 'It's not the game now!'

-That useless Goddess only ever spoke up to argue.
+That useless Goddess really only spoke to annoy me.

 "Won't you help them, Edward?"
 Lyra asked, tapping my shoulder.